-It has been demonstrated at landfill sites where leachate is recirculated that controlling the site conditions, and the rate and location of leachate application, are essential for successful operation.
 This section outlines the surface application procedures to be followed for the leachate recirculation system.
-Additionally, the following controls will be implemented to protect human health, safety, and the environment:
+Also, engineering controls will be implemented to protect human health, safety, and the environment and include the following:

-- Leachate will not be applied to the working face if it is raining sufficiently to result in run-off from the landfill.
-Regardless of the run-off, the application of leachate will be postponed if rainfall exceeds a drizzle (in excess of 0.2 inches per day of rainfall). - Leachate will not be applied at a rate that creates run off from the operating area that could potentially reach exterior stormwater management systems, regardless of weather. - Leachate will not be applied within 50 feet of the exterior slopes of the landfill or operational slope.
-This will eliminate the possibility for run-off of leachate down slopes in the event of an equipment malfunction.

-• Temporary operational stormwater control diversion berms and proper grading of areas to receive recirculation will be utilized to form containment within the application area.
+- Leachate will not be applied to the working face if it is raining sufficiently to result in runoff from the landfill.
+The application of leachate will be postponed if rainfall exceeds 0.2-in of rainfall per 24-hour period. - Leachate will not be applied at a rate that creates runoff from the operating area that could potentially reach exterior stormwater management systems. - Leachate will not be applied within 50 ft of the exterior slopes of the landfill or operational slope. - Temporary operational stormwater control diversion berms and proper grading of areas that receive recirculation will be utilized to provide containment within the application area.

-Prevention of Leachate Contact with Operators
+1.3.2 Prevention of Leachate Contact with Operators

-Leachate recirculation at the surface will be applied using a site water truck or tanker with side bar discharge or spray nozzle with directional and volume controls located inside the cab of the truck.
+Leachate recirculation at the surface will be applied using a facility water truck with side bar discharge or spray nozzle with directional and volume controls located inside the cab of the truck.
 The following guidelines will be used:

-- No personnel will be in contact with the leachate. - No personnel will be allowed outside of the operational vehicles in the vicinity of the application area at the time of the application of leachate. - The discharge nozzles will be non-atomizing and can be adjusted so that a steady stream of leachate can be applied at a controlled rate. - Leachate will not be applied to the working face in winds exceeding 20 miles per hour. - Leachate will be applied at the working face, but in areas away from the active disposal area, when possible.
-This limitation will provide adequate protection for dump truck drivers and compactor operators, who are also required to stay in the vehicles.
+- No facility personnel will be in contact with the leachate. - No facility personnel, outside of the operational vehicles, will be allowed in the vicinity of the application area at the time of the application of leachate. - The discharge nozzles will be non-atomizing and can be adjusted so that a steady stream of leachate can be applied at a controlled rate. - Leachate will not be applied to the working face in winds exceeding 20 miles perhour (mph). - Leachate will be applied at the working face, but in areas away from the active disposal area, when possible, to provide additional protection for dump truck drivers and other facility operators.

-Prevention of Leachate Ponding and Instability of the Waste Mass
+1.3.3 Prevention of Leachate Ponding and Instability of the Waste Mass

-Leachate recirculation will be limited by the JED Solid Waste Management Facility operational plan to an amount that will result in less than 100 percent saturation of the waste.
-Initially, the application rate will not exceed 4 gallons/ton of waste placed within the recirculated area, as computed on a weekly average.
-The quantity of leachate applied may be adjusted based on the measurements conducted during the recirculation program indicating that more or less leachate can be applied without exceeding the operating parameters.
-The leachate application rate will be adjusted as necessary to achieve an average waste moisture content of approximately 23 percent by weight or design waste density of 70 lb/yd3.
+Leachate recirculation will be limited to an amount that will result in less than 100 percent saturation of the waste.
+Initially, the application rate will not exceed 4 gallons per ton of waste placed within the recirculated area, as estimated on a weekly average.
+The quantity of leachate applied may be adjusted based on field conditions.

+The leachate application rate will be adjusted as necessary to achieve an average waste moisture content of approximately 23 percent by weight (2008 O&M Plan).

 Leachate will be applied in an area of the working face large enough to prevent localized ponding of leachate.
-Initially, an application rate of 4 gallons/ton (a daily average of approximately 22,000 gallons/day) from the leachate tanker truck will be used.
+Initially, an application rate of 4 gallons per ton from the leachate tanker truck will be used.
 The size of the application area will be determined through observations of the performance of the recirculation system.
-In addition to applying leachate over a sufficiently large area, the sections with previously applied leachate will be covered with incoming, unsaturated waste incrementally to minimize ponding and control odors.
+Also, the sections with previously applied leachate will be covered with incoming, unsaturated waste incrementally to minimize ponding and to control odors.

 Moisture content will be evaluated monthly or other determined frequency basis using moisture mass balance.
-A copy of an example of the moisture mass balance is available as Attachment C.